Sammyjo20/Wagonwheel/readme.md

 *component_placement* - This configuration variable defines if the banner should be rendered at the start of the email content or at the end of the email content.
 The available values are **start** and **end**.

-*message_expires_in_days* - This configuration variable defines how long Wagonwheel should keep the online version of an email in days. **The default is 30 days**.
+*message_expires_in_days* - This configuration variable defines how long Wagonwheel should keep the online version of an email in days.
+If you would like the online version of your emails to never expire, set this to 0. **The default is 30 days**.

 ## Customisation